Monarchies in Oceania

-There are six monarchies in Oceania where supreme power resides with an individual hereditary head, who is recognised as the head of state.
-Each is a constitutional monarchy, wherein the sovereign inherits his or her office, usually keeps it until death or abdication, and is bound by laws and customs in the exercise of their powers.
-Five of these independent states share King Charles III as their respective head of state, making them part of a global grouping known as the Commonwealth realms; in addition, all monarchies of Oceania are members of the Commonwealth of Nations.
+There are six monarchies in Oceania with an individual hereditary monarch, who is recognised as the head of state.
+Each is a constitutional monarchy: the sovereign inherits his or her office, usually keeps it until death or abdication, but is bound by laws and customs in the exercise of their powers.
+Five of these independent states share King Charles III as their head of state, making them part of a global grouping known as the Commonwealth realms; in addition, all monarchies of Oceania are members of the Commonwealth of Nations.
 The only sovereign monarchy in Oceania that does not share a monarch with another state is Tonga.
-Australia and New Zealand have dependencies within the region and outside it, although five non-sovereign constituent monarchs are recognized by New Zealand, Papua New Guinea and France.
+Australia and New Zealand have dependencies within the region and outside it, although five non-sovereign constituent monarchs are recognised by New Zealand, Papua New Guinea and France.